Business

 What Counts as Business?

-Czech law defines business as a continuous activity carried out by an entrepreneur independently, in their own name and on their own responsibility in order to gain profit.
+Czech law defines business as a continuous activity carried out by an entrepreneur independently, in their own name and on their own responsibility, with the aim of making a profit.

-Business in the Czech Republic usually takes the form of 1) business of natural persons – most often on the basis of a trade licence, or 2) business of legal entities – participation in a company.
-The two forms are described in more detail in separate chapters.
+Business in the Czech Republic usually takes the form of 1) business of natural persons – most often based on a trade licence, or 2) business of legal entities – participation in a company.
+These two forms are described in more detail in separate chapters.

-Let’s have a close look at the characteristics of a business activity:
+Let’s take a closer look at the characteristics of business activity:

 Continuous activity

-An activity is considered continuous if it takes place repeatedly.
-For example, if you only have occasional or episodic (one-time) income from helping a friend with building his house, lawn mowing or house cleaning, or from a one-off paid counselling, it does not qualify as business.
-However, if you plan to pursue the activity, then it qualifies as business even if it takes place only a few times a year.
+An activity is considered continuous if it is carried out repeatedly.
+For example, occasional or one-off income from helping a friend build a house, mowing lawns, cleaning homes, or providing one-time paid advice does not qualify as business.
+However, if you plan to pursue the activity on a regular basis, it qualifies as business even if it takes place only a few times a year.

-A business run in your spare time or only at certain time of the year alongside your employment is also considered a continuous activity.
+A business run in your spare time or only during certain seasons alongside your employment is also considered a continuous activity.

 Independent activity

-If it is you who decides about your working hours and the place of business, if you organise your work and pay for the costs of your business yourself (e.g. premises, tools, and equipment), you qualify as an independent self-employed person.
+You are considered an independent self-employed person if you decide on your working hours and place of business, organise your work independently, and cover the costs of your business yourself (e.g. premises, tools, and equipment).

 Activity carried out in your own name and on your own responsibility

-You act in your own name or in the name of your company.
-You are also fully responsible for the outcome of your actions, especially if you breach your obligations or violate the law.
-The self-employed (natural persons) are liable for all obligations arising from their business with all their assets.
+You act in your own name or in the name of your company and bear full responsibility for the outcome of your actions, especially if you breach your obligations or violate the law.
+Self-employed persons (natural persons) are liable for all obligations arising from their business with all their assets.

 Beware of unfair employer practices – especially the Švarc system!

-If your employer forces you to acquire a trade licence and to formally act as a sole trader, even though the activities you are supposed to carry out for them are typical for an employee, it is an illegal circumvention of the law (a.k.a. the Švarc system – an illegitimate way of cooperation between the employer and the employee)!
+If your employer forces you to obtain a trade licence and to formally act as a sole trader, even though the work you perform is typical of an employee, this constitutes an illegal circumvention of the law known as the Švarc system – an illegitimate form of cooperation between the employer and the employee!

-A typical example would be teaching at a language school where you have your own working place, a computer, and business cards with the name of the language school.
-Such activity is not considered as ‘carried out independently by the entrepreneur in their own name and on their own responsibility’ as defined by the law.
-In addition to facing a financial penalty, you also lose all benefits of employment (as an employee you can’t be made redundant without a fair reason, you are entitled to annual leave, etc.) and you are not protected by the Labour Code.
-At the same time, your pension will most probably be lower than if you were employed.
+A typical example is teaching at a language school where you have a fixed workplace, use the school’s equipment, and present yourself as part of the school (e.g. business cards with the school’s name).
+Such work is not considered independent business activity carried out in one’s own name and responsibility under Czech law.
+In addition to facing financial penalties, you lose all employee benefits (such as protection against unfair dismissal and entitlement to paid leave) and are not protected by the Labour Code.
+At the same time, your future pension will most likely be lower than if you were employed.

 Gaining profit

-You get paid for the work you do.
-However, you do not receive a salary as you would if you were employed.
-You issue invoices to your clients.
-Your aim is to generate profit but it is not important whether you actually make a profit.
-If you for example offer surplus from your garden, it is not considered business.
+You are paid for the work you perform; however, unlike an employee, you do not receive a salary.
+Instead, you issue invoices to your clients.
+The intention to generate profit is essential, but it does not matter whether you actually make a profit.
+For example, selling surplus produce from your garden does not constitute business.

 Read more here: Under what conditions can foreigners do business in the Czech Republic?